ploopyco/pnp-feeder/README.md

 These feeders have been designed for use with standard 8mm paper and plastic tapes.
 This sort of tape usually accommodates things like 0603 resistors, 0805 capacitors, SOT-23 devices, and many more.

-Check out a video of it in operation in a LitePlacer open-source pick-and-place machine [right here](https://youtube.com) **TODO: add video**.
+Check out a video of it in operation in a LitePlacer open-source pick-and-place machine [right here](https://www.youtube.com/watch?v=qa37CS5gLkE).

 What are you waiting for?
 Your new life awaits.